RDÉE PEI AT A GLANCE

-RDÉE Prince Edward Island is a full-fledged member of a economic development network that extends throughout all Canadian provinces and territories where French is a minority language.
+RDÉE Prince Edward Island is a full-fledged member of a economic development network that extends throughout all Canadian provinces and territories (minus Quebec).

 In January 2011, RDÉE PEI resurrected the Acadian and Francophone Chamber of Commerce of PEI (CCAFLIPE) and integrated it directly into the RDÉE as a subcommittee.
-The Board of Directors of the RDÉE oversees the management of the CCAFLIPE, guided by a spokesperson and an advisory board for the chamber.
-Together, the CCAFLIPE and the RDÉE organize networking, sharing and learning actvities for entrepreneurs.
+The Board of Directors of the RDÉE oversees the management of the CCAFLIPE, guided by a spokesperson and an advisory committee.
+Together, the CCAFLIPE, the RDÉE and the Wellington Rural Action Centre organize dozens of networking, sharing and learning activities for entrepreneurs every year.

 A) COMMUNITY ECONOMIC DEVELOPMENT AND CO-OP DEVELOPMENT SERVICES